 Nexus

-Concordia uses a framework called Nexus to organize and ensure that plans and projects appropriately address the needs and goals of individuals, communities, and the broader environment.
+Nexus is a planning and design framework for interconnecting the policies, programs, and places that support an equitable and holistic community life.
+Concordia uses Nexus to organize and ensure that plans and projects appropriately address the needs and goals of individuals, communities, and the broader environment.

 Six Nexus domains are organized as a spectrum from individual wellbeing to interpersonal relationships (culture) to environmental systems.
 Each of these domains has their own complexities and ways of being evaluated and addressed.
-They also interrelate in complex and sometimes hidden ways.
 We explore these domains through data combined with authentic engagement.
-While data can describe external behavior of a system, it leaves out subjective experience and inter-subjective consensus - in short, what the community values.
+While data can describe the external behavior of a system, it leaves out subjective experience and inter-subjective consensus - in short, what the community values.
 The Nexus framework provides a basis for that conversation and investigation.
 These six domains span from aspects of life that are felt individually to those broadly shared.

 Social includes the most subjective and individual aspects of life, including physical and psychological health, safety, personal aesthetics, and sense of beauty.
 Access to health services, food security, and safe environments relate to this domain.